imCodePartnerAB/imcms/web/imcms/xinha/plugins/ExtendedFileManager/Readme.txt

 * Can be used to insert images along with properties.
 * Can be used to insert link to non-image files like pdf or zip.
 * You can specify image margin / padding / background and border colors
+* You may edit Alt/title tags for inserted images

+(Most of the features can be enabled/disabled as needed)

 Installation :
 --------------